Conte-Ecology/basinCharacteristics/fwsWetlands/README.md

 ## Output Rasters

-In total four rasters in total are produced.
+In total two rasters in total are produced.
 A cell value of 1 indicates a waterbody and 0 indicates not.
 These rasters are meant to be run through the `zonalStatistics` process in the parent `basinCharacteristics` folder.

 #### Open Water
 Raster name: fwsOpenWater <br>